vipulnaik/donations/README.md

     make reset && make read

-Once the database is ready, one can run the site locally:
+Once the database is ready, you can run the site locally:

     cp access-portal/backend/globalVariables/{dummyPasswordFile.inc,passwordFile.inc}
     vi access-portal/backend/globalVariables/passwordFile.inc # change to add database login info cd access-portal
     php -S localhost:8000

-Now one can visit `http://localhost:8000/index.php` in one’s browser.
+Now you can visit `http://localhost:8000/index.php` in your browser.

 For table sorting: